Learn about CIS Display™, a powerful antibody discovery tool

-Unlike phage, yeast, or mammalian display, CIS display does not involve a biological system.
-This means that library sizes are less restricted and that larger libraries can be mined effectively.
+Unlike phage, yeast, or mammalian display, CIS Display™ does not involve a biological system.
+This means that larger libraries can be mined effectively.

-Originally developed by a team at Isogenica including our current CEO Dr. Bill Eldridge, CIS display was first designed to interrogate high-diversity peptide libraries.
+Originally developed by a team at Isogenica including our current Non-Executive Director Dr. Bill Eldridge, CIS Display™ was first designed to interrogate high-diversity peptide libraries.
 Over time, this was extended very successfully to increasingly complex small format scaffolds such as Centyrins and VHHs.

 Publications